Halle/otherthings/README.md

 MY_TWITTER_ACCOUNT
 ```

 You also need to install the Python Twitter library Tweepy (`pip install tweepy` is a pretty likely-to-work approach).
 I used Python and Tweepy 3.6.
-In the 1.0 version, Tweepy needs a patch: https://github.com/tweepy/tweepy/issues/1081#issuecomment-423486837
+In this script's 1.0 version, Tweepy needs a patch: https://github.com/tweepy/tweepy/issues/1081#issuecomment-423486837

 ## Philosophy